_MG_3500 copie.jpg

 Excerpt from ‘A Peripatetic Journey’, Cadine Navarro in conversation with Roel Arkesteijn, 2017

-Here is the first live performance rendition of this invented technique: deSingel, International Arts Center, Antwerp, 2018
+Below: deSingel, International Arts Center, Antwerp, 2018